johnpfield/mytime/README.md

 for this use, mainly by adding one additional EJB method, and supplying the necessary deployment descriptors to invoke the J2EE container managed security.

+This version of the MyTime deployment has a dependency on the Pivotal Security Interceptor.
+Prior to deploying the MyTime EAR, you must first do a build and install of the psi-jee-1.0.0.jar into the repository of your Geronimo container.

 ## Co-ordinates